driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 Widgets are composed of Views & ViewModels

-- Logic is separate from presentation
+- Business loogic is separate from presentation
 - Reusable
 - UI replacement
 - Framework integration